 A loss of balance often occurs due to a problem with the signals the ear sends to the brain.
-These usually control our sense of balance and spatial awareness.
+These signals control our sense of balance and spatial awareness.
 Causes include medical conditions and medications.

 However, if a person has a condition that affects the brain or inner ear, they may experience a loss of balance, spinning sensations, unsteadiness, lightheadedness, or dizziness.